 THE GREAT WALKING MATCH.

-O'Leary's Victory-500 Miles in 14 Hours-The Western Champion Wins.
+Lies some canker-grief concealed, That, if touch'd is more oppressed, Left unto itself-is healed.
+O'Leary's Victory-500 Miles in 144 Hours-The Western Champion Wins.
+Oft, unknowingly, the tongue

-maten becausen.
-Edward Payson Weston of New York and Daniel O'Leary of Chicago, ended at Agricultural Hall at 12 o'clock to night.
-The pedestrians started last Sunday at midnight to walk six days (144 hours) for a wager of £2,000, or \$10,000 gold .-Owing to the backers of the men being prominent noblemen, great interest was manifested in the affair, and thousands of pounds have been wagered by all classes on the re-
+Inaten beeween.
+Edward Payson Weston of New York and Daniel O'Leary of Chicago, ended at Agricultural Hall at 12 o'clock tonight.
+The pedestrians started last Sunday at midnight to walk six days (144 hours) for a wager of £2,000, or \$10,000 gold .-Owing to the backers of the men being prominent noblemen, great interest was mani fested in the affair, and thousands of pounds have been wagered by all classes on the re-

-At the start Weston was the far rite at 5 to 1, but after the first 48 hours walking. the odds fell slightly, O'Leary having obtained a lead of 15 miles.
-In the first, 48 hours Weston covered 179 miles, seven miles more than in his contest with O'Leary in America, and O'Leary covered 196 miles, beating his record in America by six miles.
+A VICIOUS FISH-Right whales frequent y find their way into the Bay of Fundy, At the start Weston was the favorite at and are there captured.
+The bay is also a 5 to 1, but after the first 48 hours walking. favorite resort for the thrasher and the the odds fell slightly, O'Leary having obswordfish.
+I have heard old coasters say tained a lead of 15 miles.
+In the first, 48 that they had seen thrashers forty-five and hours Weston covered 179 miles, seven fifty feet long, moving with great velocity on miles more than in his contest with O'Leary the surface of the water, their heads raised in America, and O'Leary covered 196 miles, beating his record in America by six miles.
 On Wednesday O'Leary covered 98 miles and Weston 96.
 In 72 hours Weston had walked 32 miles further than he did in his contest in America, while O'Leary had beaten his previous performance by 23 miles.
-On Thursday, the terrific pace O'Leary had opt, told against him, and betting advanced Weston.
+On Thursday, the terrific pace O'Leary had kept, told against him, and betting advanced on Weston.
 Odds of 100 to 70 pounds being offered in his favor.
 'O'Leary now began to complain of dizziness and finally left the track for several hours